-The accounting policies set out below have been applied consistently to all periods presented in these financial statements.
+The accounting policies set out below have been applied consistently to all periods presented in these financial statements, except for those listed in note 3(q).

-a) Financial Instruments
+a) Financial instruments

 A financial instrument is any contract that gives rise to a financial asset of one entity and a financial liability or equity instrument of another entity.